Chiang Mai Day Tours – Chiang Dao

 With two locations, The Nest comprises of Nest 1 specialising in award winning European cuisine, while The Nest 2 serves a delicious range of Thai cuisine.
 Both a have a reputation for excellence with friendly welcoming staff and delicious menu choices.

-Both locations have Thai style cabin accommodation set within exquisite tropical gardens below the mist shrouded mountain of Doi Chiang Dao.
+Both locations have Thai style cabin hotels set within exquisite tropical gardens below the mist shrouded mountain of Doi Chiang Dao.

 Nest 1 and Nest 2 are close to the attractions of the Chiang Dao Cave and Wat Tham Pha Plong.Click here for Chiang Dao Hotel Prices